Annual report 1998-1999 chapter 2 the work of the court

 The Provisional Docket Judges in each State or Territory have convened user groupsfor native title cases.
 This approach has been adopted primarily because the native titlecases have features which make them different from many other cases for the purposeof management and determination, for instance, the number of parties involved, and thenature of the evidence called.
 In general terms the aim of each native title user group isto allow the Court to explain its procedures to the people who use the Court; and toallow the users to explain to the Court their requirements and the extent to which theprocedures can be modified to work better.

 The number of native title matters, and the impact of the amendments to the Native Title Act,present a number of challenges for the Court.
 The case management and determination ofmany native title matters will be resource intensive, and hearings will often involve the takingof evidence on site.
 For example, the Yorta Yorta case involved 147 hearing days.
 To meetthis challenge the Court will monitor the allocation process to ensure that the native title workdoes not become too burdensome, and that the native title cases will be managed, heard anddetermined in a timely and appropriate manner.
+MATTERS TRANSFERRED TO AND FROM THE COURT

-During 1998-99, 43 matters were transferred from the Court: 2 to the Family Court of Australia;32 to State or Territory Supreme Courts; and 9 to District or County Courts.
+2 to the Family Court of Australia;32 to State or Territory Supreme Courts; and 9 to District or County Courts.
+CROSS-VESTING MONITORING COMMITTEE

 The Chief Justice of the Federal Court is the Convenor of a body known as the Cross-Vesting MonitoringCommittee.
 The other members of the committee, usually judges, are the nominees of the Chief Justices of theFamily Court of Australia and the Supreme Courts of the States and Territories.

 The Cross-Vesting Monitoring Committee prepares a report each year for the Council of Chief Justices.
+ASSISTED DISPUTE RESOLUTION

 The Court’s program of Assisted Dispute Resolution (ADR), which commenced in 1987, is of the typedescribed as a court-annexed mediation program.
 The only matters dealt with in the program arise out ofproceedings in the Court.
 Mediations are normally conducted by the Court’s registrars who have been trained asmediators however, when parties wish to use the services of appropriately qualified external mediators, theCourt facilitates their doing so.
 Figure 2a on page 53 sets out the number of matters referred to mediators duringthe period 1994-95 to 1998-99.
 The program has proved popular, with a total of 1098 matters referred tomediation during the period 1994-95 to 1998-99, or an average of 220 referrals per reporting year.